sylvainhalle/PaperShell/Readme.md

 - `elsarticle` for Elsevier journals
 - `eptcs` for the Electronic Proceedings in Theoretical Computer Science
 - `IEEEtran` for IEEE conference proceedings and journals
+- `lipics` for the *Leibniz International Proceedings in Informatics*
 - `llncs` for Springer's *Lecture Notes in Computer Science* series
 - `sig-alternate` for ACM conference proceedings
 - `stvrauth` and similar for Wiley Journals